AdyGCode/SaaS-BED-Notes/2026/Session-04/Session-04-00-unit-v-feature-tests/slides.md

 ```

 <!--
 Focus is testing behaviour (403) not implementation details.

 Add policies as needed.
 -->

 ---
+layout: section
+---

+# Activities & Challenges

+---
 level: 2
 ---

+# Activity + Challenges

+## Base:

+Write a feature test for GET /api/students that asserts pagination
+meta is present.

+## Challenge A:

+Add CoursePolicy and test that unauthorized POST /api/courses returns 403 with Problem Details.

+## Challenge B:

+Implement a JSON:API-like envelope for students and update
+tests accordingly.

+## Reflect:

+When is a unit test enough vs when do you need a feature test?

+---
+layout: section
+---

+# Recap Checklist

 ---
 level: 2